UtrechtUniversity/yoda/docs/administration/configuring-yoda.md

 irods_default_resc           | iRODS default resource name
-irods_ssl_verify_server      | Verify TLS certificate, use 'cert' for acceptance and production irods_resources              | Definition of iRODS resources of this Yoda instance
+irods_ssl_verify_server      | Verify TLS certificate, use 'cert' for acceptance and production irods_resources              | Definition of iRODS resources of this Yoda instance irods_service_type           | Possible values: 'sysv' (System V) or 'systemd' irods_max_open_files         | Maximum number of open files for iRODS service (only effective when irods_service_type is set to 'systemd') irods_enable_service         | Whether to enable the iRODS service.
+Set to false if manual actions are needed before starting iRODS (e.g. mounting encrypted volumes)

 ### Research module configuration